-Proposals in response to a topic of an IHI JU Call for proposals must be submitted online, before the call deadline, by the coordinator via the Submission Service section of the relevant topic page available under Funding & Tender opportunities - Single Electronic Data Interchange Area (SEDIA).
+Proposals in response to a topic of an IHI JU call for proposals must be submitted online, before the call deadline, by the coordinator via the Submission Service section of the relevant topic page available under Funding & Tender opportunities - Single Electronic Data Interchange Area (SEDIA).
 No other means of submission will be accepted.

-PROPOSALS INCLUDING CLINICAL STUDIES28
+PROPOSALS INCLUDING CLINICAL STUDIES29

-Under the single-stage submission procedures and for stage 2 of the two-stage submission procedures: Applicants envisaging including clinical studies are strongly encouraged to provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+Under the single-stage submission procedure of call 1 and for stage 2 of the two-stage submission procedures of call 2: Applicants envisaging including clinical studies are strongly encouraged to provide details of their clinical studies in the dedicated annex using the template provided in the submission system30.